mcherif/plant-disease-llm-assistant/README.md

 ## Retrieval
 See docs/retrieval.md for building the FAISS index, BM25, and hybrid fusion (sum/RRF) with examples.
+Artifacts for retrieval evaluation are documented in docs/artifacts.md.

 ## Testing
 See docs/testing.md for: